aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-features/what-document-features-are-supported/supported-features-on-document-load/load-in-the-opendocument-text-odt-ott-format/drawing-object-features-supported-on-opendocument-import/_index.md

 |Ole Object Picture |N/A | | |
 |Source Range |N/A | | |

-##### **ActiveX Controls**
+## **ActiveX Controls**

 |**Feature**|**Supported**|**Comment**|**See Also**|
 | :- | :- | :- | :- |
 |Persistent Properties Storage |N/A | | |

-##### **Shapes**
+## **Shapes**
 Aspose.Words supports almost all Shape and Image elements.
 References to external images such as ones on the internet are automatically downloaded as well.
 All of these elements are imported into Aspose.Words as Shape nodes.

 Using Aspose.Words you can create any type of new shape including images, AutoShapes etc. you can also access, modify and remove such elements from a document.

-Most common properties such as borders or position can be modified through the API.
+The most common properties such as borders or position can be modified through the API.
 There is currently no API for modifying advanced shape properties e.g ArcSize of a RoundRectangle.

-There is also no API for creating or modifiying advanced features such as Diagrams, Ink Annotations or Charts.
+There is also no API for creating or modifying advanced features such as Diagrams, Ink Annotations or Charts.
 These elements are retained fully during conversion.

 Shapes which are linked to external resources such as images on the internet can be automatically downloaded when required.